Curriculum Overview: Specialization in Jungian and Archetypal Studies

 Dissertation Writing – DJA 960, 15 Units

-This curriculum may vary depending upon changing academic needs.
+This curriculum may vary depending upon evolving academic needs.

 The required fourth and fifth years of study focus on reading, research, and dissertation writing.